 In many cases, compassionate use of a drug doesn’t improve outcomes.
 Ouyang weaves in the story of another boy, Joey, who was diagnosed with metastatic cancer and whose mother, Kathy Liu, attempted to access an investigational drug.
 Even though she eventually received the drug, it came too late to save Joey.

 Ouyang articulates the complexities of this ethical dilemma by telling the stories of two patients, their parents, the CEO of the drug company, and drug regulators at the FDA.
 The story does not end with easy answers, but rather illustrates the complexity of the issue that at first, as presented on social media, seemed so black and white.
+Here, Ouyang tells Viviane Callier the story behind the story.
+(This interview has been edited for length and clarity.)

 How did you find this story?
 Is it that you knew you wanted to write about compassionate use and went out to find sources who could illustrate it?
 Or did you begin with Josh’s story and expand it to show its broader relevance?